with brown sugar dijonnaise and shaved Brussels sprouts

-Place egg whites in a mixing bowl and pretzel breading on a plate.
-Season pretzel breading with ¼ tsp. salt.
+Combine half the mayonnaise and 2 tsp. water in a mixing bowl.
+Place pretzel breading on a plate and season with ¼ tsp. salt.

-Coat pork chops completely in egg white, allowing excess to drip off.
+Coat pork chops completely in mayonnaise mixture.
 Place pork chops in pretzel breading and coat completely, pressing gently to adhere.

 Set breaded pork chops on a plate.

 Place a medium non-stick pan over medium-high heat.
 Add 2 tsp. olive oil and pork chops to hot pan.
 Cook undisturbed, 1-3 minutes.

 Add 1 tsp. olive oil and flip chops.
 Cook until golden brown, 1-3 minutes.